Toucaan/toucaan.research/README.md

 1. **Intrinsic** implies that your web designs must "belong" to the device in question.
 Implement the most natural and accessible UX/UI that utilizes a user's device's physical and technical characteristics.

-The term `intrinsic design` was [coined by Jen Simmons](https://youtu.be/AMPKmh98XLY) of Mozilla (now Apple) back in 2017.
+The term `intrinsic design` was [coined by Jen Simmons](https://youtu.be/AMPKmh98XLY) of Mozilla (now of Apple) back in 2017.
 Here is a [podcast and transcript](https://www.zeldman.com/2018/05/02/transcript-intrinsic-web-design-with-jen-simmons-the-big-web-show/) of the original discussion if you like.

-While intrinsic web design could mean different things to different people, it usually means arriving at a native "app-like" interface that closely fits the use-case and user's device/situation.
+While intrinsic web design could mean different things to different people, it usually means arriving at a native "app-like" interface that closely fits the use-case and user's device/accessibility situation.

-Read more about Intrinsic Web Design [here](https://medium.com/@mattkrick/intrinsic-web-design-b5e9f9c8d8d6).
+Read more about Intrinsic Web Design over [here](https://medium.com/@mattkrick/intrinsic-web-design-b5e9f9c8d8d6).

-2. **Mutative** means that the user written styles are added directly into the framework.
-This concept borders close to the idea of a low-class or classless implementation for a given design.
-There is also no single heavy `reset` or `reboot` file to import except for the utilities that are explicitly included by the user.
+2. **Mutative** means that the user-written styles are added directly into the framework.
+This concept borders close to the idea of a low-class or classless implementation for a given web design.
+Mutative also implies that there is no single heavy `reset` or `reboot` css file to import except for the utilities for the HTML tags that are explicitly included in the app by the developer.

-3. **Deterministic** means applying style without approximations or any sort of guesswork about the UI container.
-Put simply, a layout can "belong" to a device only when the layout knows the kind of device it is on.
+3. **Deterministic** means applying style without approximations or any guesswork about the UI container.
+Simply put, a layout can "belong" to a device only when it knows the kind of device it is on.

 Learn more about how Toucaan uses a [CSS Router](https://bubblin.io/blog/a-css-router) to serve category-specific stylesheets (watch → mobile → tablet → desktop → television…) instead of hardcoded width based media-queries.